 - resource management.

 Many professions encourage well-rounded applicants from a variety of backgrounds to apply.
-Sociology and Anthropology provide a strong foundation for a number of professional programs such as urban planning, medicine, teaching and law and you are encouraged to pursue your interest in these fields.
+Anthropology provides a strong foundation for a number of professional programs such as urban planning, medicine, teaching and law and you are encouraged to pursue your interest in these fields.

 What students are saying about Anthropology